 What I am envisioning now is a vertical instrument, with a motor mounted on a round base driving a bigger wheel rotating at about 25 RPM.
 A dozen of one string sticks would be attached to the base so they stand vertically with the strings close but not touching the wheel.
 There would be just enough flexibility so any stick could be pushed against the rotating wheel, and naturally spring back to position.
 It may take a rubber band or a spring to help them.
 Ideally, I see an aluminum instrument with a heavy aluminum round base, a stronger geared motor driving a 12" aluminum wheel with a fiberboard ring at 30 RPM.
 The sticks would be aluminum tubing 1" in diameter and 1/8" thick, with tuners mounted near the top end.
 A brass ring would act as the nut, and a tipped brass screw would serve as a fixed adjustable bridge.
 Another option might be to use single hardtail bridges with adjustment screws like these:

+The strings would then be close to the tubing, so each stick would have a humbucker pickup mounted on a bridge ABOVE the string on the inside of the instrument.
 It would also be good if the sticks had some up and down adjustment.
 There would of course be long 5ft ones with double-bass strings, and shorter ones with cello strings.
 That would range from a very low C to possibly an A on a cello G string, two and a half octaves or so.

 No comments: